Excito/bookworm-image/README.md

 ```
 apt-get clean
 ```
-- Remove previously created ssh keys (they will be recreated by the `first-boot` files):
+- Remove previously created ssh keys and disable the SSH server (`first-boot` will re-create keys and re-enable the server):
 ```
 rm /etc/ssh/*key*
+systemctl disable ssh
 ```
 - Exit the chroot:
 ```